swyxio/swyxdotio/content/writing/nontechnical/cfp-advice.md

 description: Some thoughts on writing your first few CFPs
 ---

-I'll assume you know [what a CFP is](https://speaking.io/plan/writing-a-cfp/) and want to get one accepted (so I dont have to justify the value of speaking) and are just here for my advice.
+I'll assume you know [what a CFP is](https://speaking.io/plan/writing-a-cfp/) and want to get one accepted (so I dont have to justify [the value of learning in public](https://www.swyx.io/speaking/learn-in-public/)) and are just here for my advice.

 ## Table of Contents